down arrow

 Do you need an advanced degree to become a UX researcher?

 The short answer is no, you don’t need a master’s or PhD to become a UX researcher, but a majority of UX researchers do have formal education or training in user research.
-According to the 2023 State of User Research Report, 42% of UXRs primarily acquired their skills and knowledge through a formal university education in user research or a closely related discipline.
+About 60% of researchers in our State of User Research Report acquired their UX knowledge via a university degree.
+Folks in Design, UX, and ReOps reporting learning on the job.

 “Your work experience in applied research (i.e., your strength in research methodologies, analysis, write-ups/presentations, and explaining the implications of your research on product strategy and/or product design) is more important than the level of your academic degree.”